MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/core-powershell/ise/The-ISEOptions-Object.md

 ### TokenColors
   Supported in Windows PowerShell ISE 2.0 and later.

  Specifies the colors of the IntelliSense tokens in the Windows PowerShell ISE Script pane.
 This property is a dictionary object that contains name/value pairs of token types and colors for the Script pane.
-To change the colors of the IntelliSense tokens in the Console pane, see [ConsoleTokenColors](.
-To reset the colors to the default values, see [RestoreDefaultTokenColors()]().
+To change the colors of the IntelliSense tokens in the Console pane, see [ConsoleTokenColors](#consoletokencolors).
+To reset the colors to the default values, see [RestoreDefaultTokenColors](#restoredefaulttokencolors).
 Token colors can be set for the following: Attribute, Command, CommandArgument, CommandParameter, Comment, GroupEnd, GroupStart, Keyword, LineContinuation, LoopLabel, Member, NewLine, Number, Operator, Position, StatementSeparator, String, Type, Unknown, Variable.

 ```
 # Sets the color of commands to green.